 One of the effects of smoking is staining on the teeth due to the nicotine and tar in the tobacco.
 It can make your teeth yellow in a very short time, and heavy smokers often complain that their teeth are almost brown after years of smoking.

 Smoking can also lead to gum disease.
-Patients who smoke are more likely to produce bacterial plaque, which leads to gum disease.
-The gums are affected because smoking causes a lack of oxygen in the bloodstream, so the infected gums fail to heal.
-Smoking causes people to have more dental plaque and for gum disease to progress more rapidly than in non-smokers.
-Gum disease still remains the most common cause of tooth loss in adults.
+People who smoke are more likely to produce bacterial plaque, which leads to gum disease.
+The gums are affected because smoking causes a lack of oxygen in the bloodstream, so the infected gums don't heal.
+Smoking causes people to have more dental plaque and causes gum disease to get worse more quickly than in non-smokers.
+Gum disease is still the most common cause of tooth loss in adults.

-Most people know that smoking can cause lung and throat cancer, but many people are still unaware that it is one of the main causes of mouth cancer too.
+Most people know that smoking can cause lung and throat cancer, but many people still don't know that it is one of the main causes of mouth cancer too.
 Every year thousands of people die from mouth cancer brought on by smoking (See our leaflet 'Tell Me About Mouth Cancer').

 People who smoke may find they are more likely to have bad breath than non-smokers.
-Fresh breath products such as mouthwashes may help to disguise the problem in the short term, but will only mask it.
+Fresh-breath products such as mouthwashes may help to disguise the problem in the short term, but will not cure it.

-Your dentist may also refer you to a dental hygienist, for further treatment, thorough cleaning and to keep a closer check on your oral hygiene.
+Your dentist may also refer you to a dental hygienist, for extra treatment, thorough cleaning and to keep a closer check on the health of your mouth.
 Your dental hygienist will be able to advise you on how often you should visit them, although this should usually be every three to six months.

 If you need free and impartial dental advice please do not hesitate to contact our Dental Helpline or call 01788 539780 (local rate call in the UK).